dreamcatcher-tech/network/Inbox/2025-02-19 2126 mango query language over artifact.md

 Lock to a specific commit, or reread things - show when things changed between commits and give links to inspect those.

 Replay of query and step thru.

+Debugger should allow me to sample the first few runs to make sure its working right.
+Should be able to roll back.
+The partial state should itself be files, so that other tasks can pick up where it left off.